 You can expect to work full-time in an office.

 Computer and Information Research Scientists ($136,620 per year)

 Computer research scientists dig deep into the theory of computer science to solve complex practical problems.

 They regularly invent new languages and tools for software engineers and developers.
 They also design experiments to test how effective their new systems are, and publish and present their findings to the world.

 If you’d like to join the cutting edge of computer science as a computer research scientist, you’ll need at least a master’s degree in computer science.
 If you’re working in a specific field, you might also need specialized knowledge of that field (for example, robotics).

 You should expect to work with a diverse group of people from many different teams.
-You’ll most likely work full-time, although 30% of computer research scientists reported working more than 40 hours in 2016.
+You’ll most likely work full-time, although a portion computer research scientists reported working more than 40 hours.

 Now that you’ve seen some options for careers in computer science, you can also see that this is one of the most lucrative career paths available right now.
 It’s also a career path that encourages lifelong learning.